Hillaryudechukwu/Little-JavaScript-Book/README.md

 - a lot of **tips and best practices**
 - future updates and fixes
 - future bonus chapters
+- a collection of JavaScript recipes

 ## License & Copyright

-The materials herein are all &copy; 2019 Valentino Gagliardi.
+The materials herein are all &copy; 2020 Valentino Gagliardi.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivs 4.0 Unported License</a>.